syncfusion-content/wpf-docs/wpf/SfTreeGrid/MVVM.md

 ## Bind view model ItemsSource to ComboBox inside template

-You can load a combo box inside [TreeGridTemplateColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridTemplateColumn.html) and bind the ItemsSource from ViewModel to combo box using `ElementName` binding.
+You can load a ComboBox inside [TreeGridTemplateColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridTemplateColumn.html) and bind the ItemsSource from ViewModel to ComboBox using `ElementName` binding.

 {% tabs %}
 {% highlight xaml %}